 While the terms of the catastrophic-disability rider may differ from insurer to insurer, for the most part you’ll only qualify to receive the benefit if:

-However, while presumptive-disability benefits could last your whole life, catastrophic-disability benefits usually only last until the end of your maximum benefit period, even if you qualified for catastrophic disability because you were presumptively disabled.
+However, while presumptive disability insurance benefits last your whole life, catastrophic disability benefits only last until the end of your maximum benefit period, even if you qualified for catastrophic disability because you were presumptively disabled.